 At Giles Academy, we support students throughout their journey into Higher Education.
-We have university visits built in to the curriculum and offer workshops for parents and students guiding them through the process.
+We have university visits built in to their time at school and offer workshops for parents and students guiding them through the process.

 Thinking of going to university?
 Before making any decisions, get clued-up on the reasons to go, what life is like and what it’s going to cost.